 Instant Pot ULTRA 10 in 1 [Highly Recommended]

-The Instant Pot ULTRA, as its name implies, is the current King of the Mountain of the Instant Pot models in terms of features, and is available in 6 quart capacity.
-It has the most preset settings, including Keep Warm, Slow Cook, Sauté, Rice, Yogurt, Bean/Chili, Meat/Stew, Multigrain, Porridge, Soup/Broth, Cake, Sterilize, Steam, Egg, Warm, and Ultra, which is the ULTRA’s fancy version of Manual.
+The Instant Pot ULTRA, as its name implies, is the current King of the Mountain of the Instant Pot models in terms of features, and is available in 3, 6, and 8 quart capacity.
+It has the most preset settings, including Pressure Cook, Keep Warm, Slow Cook, Sauté, Rice, Yogurt, Bean/Chili, Meat/Stew, Multigrain, Porridge, Soup/Broth, Cake, Sterilize, Steam, Egg, Warm, and Ultra, which is the ULTRA’s setting for super fine temperature control.
 Again, there’s no Poultry preset – those poor, unloved chickens!
 While it’s not listed as a preset function, the Instant Pot ULTRA can also do Sous Vide cooking.
 Unlike any of the other models, the ULTRA sports a dial selector knob for its blue LCD display, which includes a graph showing the progression of the cooking cycle, which is cool.
-It also has some additional extra features, among which is a setting you can use to set your current altitude, which is important for those living at higher elevations, because altitude can have a significant impact on cooking time.
+It also has some additional extra features, among which is an option you can use to set your current altitude, which is important for those living at higher elevations, as altitude can have a significant impact on cooking time.
 Last but not least, the ULTRA boasts 11 safety features, rather than the paltry 10 of the other models.

-My Take: At about $50 more than the Instant Pot DUO60, the ULTRA represents a greater investment to get what for some folks may be nothing more than some extra bells and whistles.
-On the other hand, for a total of $150, you’re getting a kitchen appliance that can do just about everything but clean up after itself (and I’m sure the good Instant Pot folks are working on that feature as we speak).
-I bought one both as a replacement for my DUO50 5 quart model (while keeping our DUO60 in the RV) and because I wanted the Sous Vide capability, in addition to the other smart modes that I typically use.
-You’ll have to decide for yourself if it’s worth the extra moolah over the DUO60, but I think it’s worth serious consideration.
+My Take: At about $50 more than the Instant Pot DUO, the ULTRA represents a greater investment to get what for some folks may be nothing more than some extra bells and whistles.
+On the other hand, for a total of $150 (for the 6 quart size), you’re getting a kitchen appliance that can do just about everything but clean up after itself (and I’m sure the good Instant Pot folks are working on that feature as we speak).
+I bought one because I decided it would be great to have a second Instant Pot, and because wanted the Sous Vide capability.
+You’ll have to decide for yourself if it’s worth the extra moolah over the DUO, but I would personally grab an Ultra, hands down.
 Check out the Instant Pot ULTRA on Amazon…

 Instant Pot SMART